deniz-oezdemir/Pipex/README.md

 ## Debugging

-For debugging I used the [pipex-tester](https://github.com/vfurmane/pipex-tester): A function `void free_split(char **strs)` was added to free the allocated memory in case of `execve` errors.
+For debugging I used the [pipex-tester](https://github.com/vfurmane/pipex-tester):
+A function `void free_split(char **strs)` was added to free the allocated memory in case of `execve` errors.
 A check for "/dev/urandom" as the first command was added for preventing timeouts by handling this specific case where attempting to open "/dev/urandom" (interface to the kernel's random number generator that provides access to a source of cryptographically secure pseudo-random numbers) leads to a lengthy operation or blocking behavior.
+The error-handling function `void err(int nbr)` was added to display specific error messages based on the error case and exit the program accordingly.

 ## Key Learnings